 Let me confess.
-Everything that happened in 2016 did not make me happy.
-I have a strong sense of discernment (okay, call it wisdom) that everything that happens in 2017 will not make me happy either.
+Everything that happened last year did not make me happy.
+I have a strong sense of discernment (okay, call it wisdom) that everything that happens in the next year will not make me happy either.

-Case in point, my favorite son-in-law woke up to discover this morning that fifteen to twenty cars in their apartment complex had been vandalized.
-Among those are his and my daughter’s cars with their rear windshields knocked out.
-They’re not feeling too happy about that!
+Case in point, two years ago my favorite son-in-law woke up to discover that fifteen to twenty cars in their apartment complex had been vandalized.
+Among those were his and my daughter’s cars with their rear windshields knocked out.
+They were not too happy about that!

 So then, what’s the solution?
 I want to be realistic.
 I want to help my friends and readers to give up the unrealistic expectation that a new year brings happiness.
 This new year holds no magic to make all of your days happy and gleeful.